DataSF/datasf.github.io/academy/_posts/intermediate-power-bi-data-modeling.md

   - academy
 ---

-## About this course
+## About this course&nbsp;

-This course is the 2nd in DataSF’s series on PowerBI.
-This course will provide a strong foundation in Data Structure and Data Modeling through the tool of PowerBI.
-Analyst tasked with getting multiple data sources to “talk” to each other in PowerBI will find this class of use.
+This course is the 2nd in DataSF’s series on PowerBI. &nbsp;This course will provide a strong foundation in Data Structure and Data Modeling through the tool of PowerBI. &nbsp;Analyst tasked with getting multiple data sources to “talk” to each other in PowerBI will find this class of use.

-While most dashboarding tools, force the user to ‘flatten’ multiple data sources into a single table, PowerBI allows for more robust Data Modeling.
-Instead of making a single table, you establish relationships between many tables.
-This Data Modeling capability allows for far greater analytical flexibility; allowing you to answer more questions and pose better questions.
+While most dashboarding tools, force the user to ‘flatten’ multiple data sources into a single table, PowerBI allows for more robust Data Modeling. &nbsp;Instead of making a single table, you establish relationships between many tables.&nbsp; This Data Modeling capability allows for far greater analytical flexibility; allowing you to answer more questions and pose better questions.

-However, it is often the case that the data you are using lacks the proper structure for data modeling.
-You encounter issues like: you have difficulty getting your charts to work, simple calculations seem inexplicably complex, or you are getting weird results.
-This course will also address how to structure your data for modeling.
+However, it is often the case that the data you are using lacks the proper structure for data modeling. &nbsp;You encounter issues like: you have difficulty getting your charts to work, simple calculations seem inexplicably complex, or you are getting weird results. &nbsp;This course will also address how to structure your data for modeling.

 This course will give analyst a new set of data eyes allowing them to identify and solve common data structure and data modeling issues.